tribalfs/PixelsPub/README.md

 * Your phone will prompt _Allow USB debugging_ if it's the first time being connected on USB debugging mode.
 Tap _Allow_ or _OK_.
-* Optionally, you may want to check _Always allow from this computer_ (Please check note at the end of this tutorial about keeping the USB debugging enabled).
+* You may check _Always allow from this computer_ (Please check note at the end of this tutorial about keeping the USB debugging enabled).

 ![adb prompt](usb_debugging_prompt.jpg)